syncfusion/asp.net-core-docs/aspnet-core/ListBox/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core ListBox control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core ListBox control, its elements, and more.
 platform: aspnet-core
 control: ListBox
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core ListBox

 This section explains briefly on how to create a ListBox control in your ASP.NET Core application.

 ## Create your first ListBox

-1. Refer the [Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.
+1. Refer the [Getting Started](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-1-1-0) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.
 2. Create your first Listbox by using the below mentioned code.

     {% highlight cshtml %}